waterfalls11/Government-of-Len-Webpage/emergency-message.md

 # Bulletins

 ## Severe Weather Bulletin
-### 7-8 Days Out
+### 6 Day Outlook

+ISSUED ON...
+09 APRIL 2026 @ 08:27
+VALID ON...
+14 APRIL 2026 @ 00:00

 ENRL is testing a new bulletin format.
 Give feedback to the Government of Len at generalmail@govlen.gay.

-**Risk Level: 2/5**
+RISK...
+3/5 CONSIDERABLE RISK.
+Severe weather events will occur and disrupt day to day life.

-Details...
-The SPC has placed areas southwest of Len under day 5, day 6, and day 7 outlooks.
-These outlooks are only issued when high confidence is present, and SPC meteorologists have further writen that the threat will continue to extend into Len and its surrounding areas.
-ENRL meteorologists agree with the SPC.
+DETAILS...
+The SPC has placed areas southwest of Len under day 3, day 4, and day 5 outlooks.
+4-9 day outlooks are only issued with high confidence for an event, and the later an outlook is issued, the more confidence is required to issue.
+Len and its surroundings are under a day 6 outlook.
+ENRL meteorologists have low confidence on the specific details on the event, but it is safe to say that individuals should adjust plans to mitigate the risks severe weather will cause.

-Granular Risk...
+INDIVIDUAL THREAT RISKS...
 Not available.